 She was selected as Choreoroam Europe Artist by CSC Bassano del Grappa – Opera Estate Festival (Italy), The Place London (UK), Rotterdam Dansateliers (Netherlands), a-2/Certamen Choreography Paso de Madrid (Spain) and Croatian Institute for Movement and Dance (Croatia), where she developed her research mentored by choreographer Rosemary Butcher (2011).

 She graduated at the State Conservatory for Contemporary Dance Ana Maletić in Zagreb (Croatia), a conservatory of 8-years duration that has a strong focus on ballet and contemporary dance, classical music and choreographic systems.
 She continued her studies at the Academy of Performing Arts in Berlin (Germany) graduating with the BA degree at the Dance Department.
-Afterwards, she expanded her studies towards theology and history at Humboldt Universität zu Berlin (Germany).
+Afterwards, she expanded her studies towards theology and history at Humboldt University in Berlin (Germany).

 Marjana also writes about dance and choreography related subjects and her texts have been published in New York’s Movement Research Performance Journal, Croatian Performing Arts Magazine Frakcija and Croatian Journal for Dance Art Kretanja.
-In August 2018, a collection of her essays about the choreographic process, its reflections and intellectual repercussions was published as a book titled CHOREOGRAPHIC JOURNAL: seeing / vidjeti.
+In August 2018, a collection of her essays about the choreographic process, its reflections and intellectual repercussions was published as a book, titled Choreographic Journal: seeing / vidjeti.